-The andropause is inevitable for men just like menopause is unavoidable for women.
-However, as all men are different, they experience these manopause symptoms differently.
+Andropause is inevitable for men just like menopause is unavoidable for women.
+However, as all men are different, they experience these menopause symptoms differently.

 For example, while some men suffer from severe mood swings, depression and stress, other men don’t experience these symptoms in extreme intensity.

-The andropause is closely related to decline of testosterone levels.
-After the age of 19, men’s testosterone levels start to decline by 1% per year, as suggested in the review done by Mooradian M and Korenman SG from Division of Endocrinology, Diabetes and Metabolism, Department of Internal Medicine, Saint Louis University from St. Louis.
+Andropause is closely related to declining of testosterone levels.
+After the age of 19, men’s testosterone levels start to decline by 1% per year, as suggested in the review done by Mooradian M and Korenman SG from Division of Endocrinology, Diabetes, and Metabolism, Department of Internal Medicine, Saint Louis University from St. Louis.